 The developers could be making changes or creating the features in their developer sandbox.
 Also, they could be showing/demoing the feature from a developer sandbox.
 Once the feature is fully complete, it could be moved into the QA environment.
 Here, QA will test the feature based on the requirements document.
-After QA signs off, the feature could be moved into your A Unit environment.
-This is where the change management process starts.
-In the change management process, all the components are reviewed together: BRD, requirements documents, test cases, alongside with latest production code.
+After QA signs off, the feature could be moved into your A Unit environment where the change management process starts.
+In the change management process, all the components are reviewed together: BRD, requirements documents, test cases, along with latest production code.

 Start and Iterate

-We recommend customers to follow the best practices set by Salesforce.
-Salesforce has a very unique architecture for Cloud and metadata-based architecture.
+We recommend that customers follow the best practices set by Salesforce.
+Salesforce has a unique architecture for Cloud and metadata-based architecture.
 Following the right processes set by Salesforce will help customers stay in compliance and will improve the supportability that they will get from Salesforce.